Costa Rican Sea Turtles

 All participants must be able to:

-• Move in soft sand for most of the night (walking a total of more than 10 mi/16km for 4–6 hours per night).
-This activity is quite strenuous and may take place under difficult conditions (high tides, rain, high humidity, etc.); consider doing preparatory back, calf, and thigh strengthening exercises well before participation.
+• Move in soft sand for most of the night (walking approx. 6 hours per night, with total distances up to 8 mi/12km).
+This activity is quite strenuous and may occur under difficult conditions (high tides, rain, high humidity, etc.) Consider doing preparatory back, calf, and thigh strengthening exercises before participating.
 See the packing list for suggested footwear for these walking conditions.

-• Enjoy being outdoors and be able to handle all types of weather.
+• Enjoy being outdoors and tolerate all types of weather.

-• Endure tropical (hot and humid) work conditions.
+• Endure tropical (hot and humid) work conditions and the presence of insects and other wildlife.

-• Shift their sleep cycles throughout the duration of the expedition; we will work through the night and catch up on sleep during the daytime.
+• Shift their sleep cycles throughout the expedition; we will work through the night and catch up on sleep during the daytime.

-• Get low to the ground, often on one’s knees or belly, to excavate turtle nests if and when needed.
+• If and when needed, get low to the ground, often on one’s knees or belly, to excavate turtle nests.

 • Follow verbal and/or visual instructions independently or with the assistance of a companion.